My approach to weddings

 The loud ones.
 The quiet ones.
 The blink-and-you’ll-miss-it ones.

 A squeeze of the hand during the vows.
 Your dad raising a toast.
-Someone absolutely owning the dance floor.
-Old friends who haven't seen each other in years, suddenly back in the same room.
+Old friends seeing each other for the first time in years.
+A look across the room from someone who loves you.

 The emotions